diogomachado/petshop/README.md

 ## Improvements

-- Add localStorage to save the user data
+- Add a way to add more than one image where add a new pet
+- Validate category
+- Validate tags